Telefonica plans to keep Telecom Italia stake

 CFO Angel Vila, speaking at a Morgan Stanley TMT conference, also said Telecom Italia did not need a capital increase, referring to a proposal made by Egyptian tycoon Naguib Sawiris on Monday to invest in the debt-laden Italian company using this mechanism.

-"We are stable investors in Telecom Italia, and we are not considering monetising the stake in Telco," said Vila, referring to the Telco holding company that owns 22.4 percent of Telecom Italia.
+"We are stable investors in Telecom Italia, and we are not considering monetizing the stake in Telco," said Vila, referring to the Telco holding company that owns 22.4 percent of Telecom Italia.

 Telecom Italia had said on Monday that it would consider Sawiris' proposal and had presented some details to its board, but neither side disclosed the size and the objectives of the potential investment.